RandyBoBandy92/gitGud/docs/repos/ignore-files.md

 git commit -m "remove ignored files from git's tracking"
 ```

-You can also remove one file only from tracking
+If that command seems too scary (I don't blame you) You can also remove one file only from tracking...

 ```bash
 git rm -r --cached <file name> # remove file from git's tracking